tamilinventor/Algorithms/README.md

 # Algorithms
-This repository is used to learn different algorithms.
+This repository is used to learn different algorithms..